 Plans for the 2015 Annual Conference are well underway.

 319 abstracts have been received.
-The submitted abstracts cover a wide range of subjects including, learning disabilities, adult physical health, transgender and end of life care.
+The submitted abstracts cover a wide range of subjects including: social services; older care/physical; dementia; mental health and emerging roles.

 The social care stream will run again, with topics including; Integration, the Care Act and Developing skills for social care sector.